 - If we cannot accept your order.
 If we are unable to accept your order, we will inform you of this in writing and will not charge you for the service.
 This might be because the items are out of stock, because of unexpected limits on our resources which we could not reasonably plan for, because we have identified an error in the price or description of the products, because we are unable to meet a delivery deadline you have specified, or due to an adverse survey, inability to secure planning permission, the site being a listed building or other restrictions.

-- Pre-Order Survey.
-We will arrange a Pre-Order Survey after the contract of sale has been signed.
-This is designed to ensure all specifications and dimensions are accurate.
+- Site Survey.
+We will arrange a Site Survey after the contract of sale has been signed.
+This is to ensure all specifications and dimensions are accurate.
 This may result in some minor changes being made.
 Whether or not there are any changes or variations, we will write or email to you a final set of drawings and quotation for your final approval before we sign off your order with our suppliers.

 - Price increases